Investing $150 a year to Educate Chepang Child

 Chepangs are one of the most marginalised indigenous groups of 59 officially identified indigenous ethnic communities of Nepal.
 They are inhabitants of steep sloppy marginalised land of Dhading, Chitwan, Makwanpur and Gorkha districts of Nepal.
 Chepangs are ancient tribal people who have their own socio-economic and cultural characteristics and are from the Mongoloid group.
 They are one of the deprived, disadvantaged and marginalized groups of the indigenous people of Nepal.
 They are still in semi nomadic stage struggling for survival and basic rights that every human being should have got.

-Immediate cause of vulnerability for Chepangs is their lack of education.
-The Nepal Chepang Association (NCA) reported that more than three quarters of all Chepangs are illiterate and that only one percent of Chepang women know how to read and write, compared to the national average of around 50 percent.
+The immediate cause of vulnerability for Chepangs is their lack of education.
+The Nepal Chepang Association (NCA) reported that more than three-quarters of all Chepangs are illiterate and that only one percent of Chepang women know how to read and write, compared to the national average of around 50 percent.

 The remoteness of Chepang settlements is regarded as one of the main reasons behind these low literacy rates.
 Most Chepang villages have only a primary school and students need to travel four to five hours every day, usually over sloped and difficult terrain, to attend secondary level schools.
 Due to a lack of financial means, few Chepang students can afford to stay in hostels closer to educational facilities.
 Even though secondary education is officially free in government schools, some School Management Committees are said to collect fees, making higher education unaffordable to most Chepang students.